Caloy Garcia: Early life

-Caloy Garcia was born to a Spanish father who is from Malaga and a Filipino mother.
+Caloy Garcia was born to a Spanish father who is from Málaga and a Filipino mother.
 He studied at De La Salle-College of Saint Benilde and briefly played for the Dazz Dishwashing Paste in the PBL.
 He is a cousin of San Miguel Beermen head coach Jorge Gallent, also a Benildean.
 He assisted Garcia in the De La Salle-College of Saint Benilde and the Welcoat Paintmasters prior to his winning run with the Harbour Centre Batang Pier.

 He was one of the male hosts of Sunday noontime variety show, GMA Supershow.

 Coaching career

 Welcoat assistant (PBL)

 He assisted Leo Austria in the Welcoat Paintmasters from 2002 to 2004.

 Welcoat/Rain or Shine

 He was the head coach of the Welcoat Paintmasters from 2005 up to its last year in 2006.
-He even led them to a PBL title (Unity Cup) in 2005 defeating the Monataña Pawnshop, 3-1.
+He even led them to a PBL title (Unity Cup) in 2005 defeating the Monataña Pawnshop, 3–1.